top of page

 Gold coins have served as the primary form of money for centuries, but their prominence waned in the early 20th century.
 In 1933, most countries abandoned the gold standard, opting for other methods to define the value of their currency.
 This shift was prompted by the hoarding of gold during the Great Depression.

-Pre1933 Gold Coins
+The Evolution of Gold Coins

 Comments